ZeadAlkhonein/Robot-Search-and-Sample/README.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (either data you recorded or the test data provided).
 Add/modify functions to allow for color selection of obstacles and rock samples.

 I have run, added and modified functions in the file.
-My dataset is recorded in folder ./my_dataset2.
+My dataset is recorded in Robot Movie.mp4.

 As is shown in the pic below, the obstacle is red and the navigable area is blue.